 A well-engineered system separates the mechanisms that control opening and closing.
 When both rely on the same spring tension, performance becomes inconsistent and requires constant field adjustment.

-To achieve lasting compliance, you need a combined mechanical solution——one that regulates both torque and motion within the same structure while maintaining independent ADA force control.
+To meet the handicap bathroom requirements, you need a combined mechanical solution——one that regulates both torque and motion within the same structure while maintaining independent ADA force control.
 This is where modern hinge systems bridge the gap between accessibility and reliability, providing measurable control without adding complexity.

 fire rated ADA